Satyam/book-react-redux/manuscript/chapter18.md

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/index.js)

 The sub-store will have a `pending` property which counts the number of pending HTTP operations and an `errors` array listing the errors reported by the failed operations.
+Both are initialized by using the default parameter value for the `state` argument.

 For every `REQUEST_SENT` the `pending` count is incremented and for any reply, successful or not, it is decremented.
 On a `FAILURE_RECEIVED` a formatted error message is also stored in the `errors` array.
-A `CLEAR_HTTP_ERRORS` action is available to clear the `errors` array.
+Formatting the error information here is not a good idea, it would be better left to the UI designer later on, but for the purpose of this book it will do.
+The `CLEAR_HTTP_ERRORS` action clears the `errors` array.

 The action-type constants and the action creators themselves are defined in `actions.js` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/actions.js).

-To dispatch all those actions, we would need to either add the three of them to each and any action creator that does an HTTP request or we might do something smarter, add a piece of middleware of our own creation.
+To dispatch all those actions, we would need to either add the three of them to each and every action creator that does an HTTP request or we might do something smarter, add a piece of middleware of our own creation.

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/middleware.js)

 The declaration of Redux middleware seems a little complex, it is a series of functions that return functions that return functions.
 All are *curried*, receiving each of the arguments as the chain of function calls progresses.
 It first receives a reference to the store object, not the data in it but the store itself.
 We might read the state of the store by using the `getState` method but we only pick the `dispatch` method from it.
 It then receives whatever `next` piece of middleware is there in the chain and finally the `action` object.

-At the end, we are calling `next(action)` to allow processing to continue.
-We are not modifying the `action` object in this case, but other middleware might or it might take care of the action itself and don't even call `next` at all.
+At the bottom, we are calling `next(action)` to allow processing to continue.
+We are not modifying the `action` object in this case, we are just letting it pass through, but other middleware might modify it or it might take care of the action itself and don't even call `next` at all.

-Our middleware will pick three patterns at the end of the action type string.
+Our middleware will pick one of three patterns at the end of the action type string.
 It will look for strings ending in `/REQUEST`, `/SUCCESS` or `/FAILURE` and it will dispatch the corresponding action for each of them.
 Since all the failure actions contain the same information [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/projects/actions.js#L14-L21), we send the action object when dispatching `failureReceived` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/middleware.js#L19).

 This means that we only need to add one of these suffixes to our existing action types to make it work:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/projects/actions.js#L22-L24)

-We have to add the reducer for the new sub-store:
+We have to add the reducer for the new sub-store in the main store:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/createStore.js#L5-L13)